dprojects/Woodworking/Examples/README.md

 # Woodworking at FreeCAD - fully parametric examples

 Idea behind this examples folder is to have fully parametric furniture examples that can be quickly resized via `settings` spreadsheet and adopted to the current project.
-You can change any size at `settings` spreadsheet and the furniture will change dimensions automatically (in some cases recompute might be needed).
+You can change any size at `settings` spreadsheet and the furniture will change dimensions automatically.
 Also, You can generate new report with new dimensions.

 All the examples here should follow the rules:
 * Fully parametric as much as possible.
 * Should be built in the supported way by [getDimensions](https://github.com/dprojects/getDimensions) macro tool.

 This approach will be more useful for future projects than static examples, I guess.

-**Note:** Storage boxes based on `Sketch` pattern (StorageBox_003+) are partially supported by [getDimensions](https://github.com/dprojects/getDimensions) macro tool.
-This is because there is [bug related to named constraints and expressions](https://forum.freecadweb.org/viewtopic.php?f=10&t=67042).
-If the bug will be solved all needed constraints will be named so You will be able to get `c - report type` as well.
-Now, You can check settings spreadsheet or automatic report for dimensions.
-Also, for Your project You can throw out expressions and name needed constraints.
-Named constraints works with values fine at FreeCAD.
-Good Luck, and Have Fun !

 * [Furniture](#furniture)
 	* [Bookcase_001](#bookcase_001)